 Here are some examples:

-From sampling the onboarding experience of Airbnb, Quora, Klook, Pinterest, Topbuzz, it seems like allowing users to set a password, and optionally associating a new sign in email, is a common and preferred experience.
+From sampling the onboarding experience of Airbnb, Quora, Klook, Pinterest, Topbuzz, it seems like allowing users to set a password, and optionally adding a new sign-in email, is a common approach.

 Summary